ganbarodigital/ts-lib-middleware/README.md

 ```

 __VS Code users:__ once you've added a single import anywhere in your project, you'll then be able to auto-import anything else that this library exports.

+## Concepts

+### What Is Middleware?

+_Middleware_ is simply a list of functions that call each other in a chain:

+- the first function calls the second function
+- the second function calls the third function

+... and so on.
+This continues until either:

+- one of the functions returns a value, or
+- one of the functions throws an exception

+If none of the functions returns a value, the code falls off the end of the chain, and an exception is thrown ([`MiddlewareReturnedNoValueError`](#middlewarereturnednovalueerror) in our case).

+### What Is The Point Of Middleware?

+The first thing to note about middleware is that each of these functions is indepedent of each other.
+They don't have a hard-coded call to the next function in the chain.
+We decide what the next function is when we put the chain together.

+That means that middleware functions can be written and published independently, and that they can be reused in any combination to suit our needs.

+Another thing to note about middleware is that each function is free to modify the input value that's being passed along the chain.
+When we run a middleware chain, we pass an input parameter from our code into the first function in the chain.
+From that point, it's up to each function to decide whether or not to modify the input data before passing it on to the next function in the chain.

+The final thing to note about middleware is that each function is free to modify the return value that it gets from the next function in the chain.
+Not only can each function in the chain do some processing before calling the next function in the chain, it can also do some processing after it has received a return value from the next function.

+When we combine these properties, we can do an awful lot with middleware.

+### What Can Middleware Do?

+Each middleware function ultimately does one (or more!) of the following:

+* they validate input data (and reject invalid inputs)
+* they filter input data (allowing some parts of the input through, removing others)
+* they augment input data (they add additional parts to the input)
+* they transform input data (they convert data from one form to another)
+* they validate the return value (and reject invalid return values)
+* they filter the return value (allowing some parts of the return value through, removing others)
+* they augment the return value (they add additional parts to the return value)
+* they transform the return value (they convert data from one form to another)
+* they process the input data, and produce a return value

+As long as each middleware function is doing a sensible unit of work, middleware gives us a highly-reusable toolkit to work with.
+Think of them like Lego bricks: individual parts that you can assemble to create all sorts of things.

+In the JavaScript world, two great examples of middleware are Express.JS and MetalSmith.

+### How Is Middleware Different From Functional Programming?

+Functional programming has this concept called _composition_, where the output of one function is used as the input to the next function.
+It's such a fundamental part of functional programming that functional languages include compiler/interpreter support for building new functions using composition.

+With middleware, our functions aren't _composed_ in the functional sense:

+* we don't use the output of one function as the input to the next
+* there's no compiler/interpreter support for this, so we have to emulate the behaviour using a piece of controlling JavaScript / TypeScript that we call the MiddlewareStack

+There **are** some things that our middleware has in common with functional programming:

+* your middleware functions are more reusable if they only use the data that's passed in as an input parameter (ie a "pure" function in functional programming terms)
+* any app that uses middleware is more reliable if the middleware functions only accept and process immutable data structures

 ## API